cander/booze-hound/operations.md

   your Gmail account.
 It should be 4 groups of 4 letters like:
   `abcd abcd abcd abcd`.
 Since this is a password, it should be stored as a secret in Fly.

+## Production Logging
+Logs go to Loggly or standard out.
+Using Loggly requires an API token stored in a secret called `LOGGLY_API_TOKEN`.
+If the token is missing, Loggly is quietly not configured and standard out is used instead.
+Fly will capture standard out to their Monitoring page.